 ‘Our interest is to understand – first the natural variability of climate – and then take it from there.
 So we were very excited when we realised a lot of changes in the past century from warmer to cooler and then back to warmer were all natural,’ Anastasios Tsonis, Atmospheric Sciences Group, University of Wisconsin

 The large annual variability is due to north-south asymmetry.
 There is more ocean in the Southern Hemisphere and the oceans warm in the Austral summer.
 The changes in the running mean are due to other factors.
 The underlying principle is that a change in energy in or energy out causes the planet to warm or cool.
-When the planet warms disproportionately more energy is emitted (temperature to the 4th power) – and disproportionately less energy when there is cooling.
+When 390the planet warms disproportionately more energy is emitted (temperature to the 4th power) – and disproportionately less energy when there is cooling.
 The planet moves towards energy equilibrium.

 There was a nominal increase in greenhouse gas forcing of 0.864W/m2 since 1990 – although the real world isn’t cooperating (Keenan et al 2016).
 The global warming theory is that a very, very small increase in greenhouse gas forcing – an instantaneous rate of increase of 0.00000001W/m2 (Watts per metre squared) – caused an energy imbalance of some 0.5W/m2 to accumulate at the top of the atmosphere (TOA) – more energy in than out – over time due to the thermal inertia of the planet.
 If you put a candle under a pot – water in it will warm over time until the energy losses equal the energy input from the candle.
 The time delay is a result of thermal inertia.
 If you overheat the pot with a blowtorch – which you then take away – the pot will cool to the equilibrium temperature.
 Thermal inertia is far less relevant when there are other, much larger, sources of heat than the candle.

 Of course, the planet is many orders of magnitude more complex.
 There are multiple sources of energy – certainly in the short term much greater than the change in greenhouse gas forcing.
-Extra heat from all sources – including the interior of the planet, fossil fuel burning, nuclear fission, solar radiance, north-south asymetry and – the bid one – cloud radiative forcing – is retained in planetary systems as longwave emissions and shortwave reflectance adjusts to balance the global energy budget.
+Extra heat from all sources – including the interior of the planet, fossil fuel burning, nuclear fission, solar radiance, north-south asymetry and – the big one – cloud radiative forcing – is retained in planetary systems as longwave emissions and shortwave reflectance adjusts to balance the global energy budget.
 Reality contrasts starkly with the idea that the planet is slowly warmed from greenhouse gases alone.

 Energy imbalances – from all causes – cannot be determined directly from satellite records.
 The error bounds on absolute values are far too great.
 Variations are much more precise and show changes in energy in and energy out.
 This gave us clues about the underlying causes of climate change.